OpenCAXPlus/ocpexternal_qt/README.md

-# OpenCAX+ External Template
+# OpenCAX+ External Project for Qt essential

-This is a template repository for external dependencies of the OpenCAX+ projects.

-External dependencies are used for both toolkits or starters of the OpenCAX+ SDK.
+Use the source code of Qt essentials, which includes qml, quick, multimedia, sql, core, gui.

 ## Learn how to create the external project for OpenCAX+